 Pre-Req: SOCI.1010 Intro to Sociology; Sociology majors, or permission of instructor.

-Provides students with the opportunity to directly observe and participate in the operation of a social service organization.
+Provides students with the opportunity to directly observe and participate in a research site.
+Research sites will vary based on the instructor, and may include the operation of a local social service organization for traditional ethnography, or social media for digital ethnography.

 Pre-req: SOCI.4030 Sociological Research 2: Qualitative Approaches, and Sociology Majors only or permission of instructor.